Consumer Medicine Information

 Be sure to keep all of your appointments with your doctor so that your progress can be checked.
 Your doctor may want to do some blood and other tests from time to time to check on your progress and detect any unwanted side effects.

-Do not stop taking Neo-Mercazole or change the dose without first checking with your doctor.
+Do not stop taking your medicine or change the dosage without checking with your doctor.

 Do not let yourself run out of medicine over the weekend or on holidays.

+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Neo-Mercazole.
+This medicine helps most people with hyperthyroidism but it may have unwanted side effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.

 Ask your doctor or pharmacist to answer any questions you may have.

-Tell your doctor if you notice any of the following and they worry you:
+Tell your doctor or pharmacist if you notice any of the following and they worry you: